Skip to main content

 4. How often do you need to submit tax reports and declarations in Cyprus?

-TaxApp: Cyprus tax return for ‘employees’ and for ‘the self-employed’ (earning less than EUR 70.000 p/y) should be filed annually by 31 July (statutory deadline) the year following the relevant tax year.
+TaxApp: Cyprus tax returns for ‘employees’ and for ‘the self-employed’ individuals (earning less than EUR 120.000 per year) should be filed annually by 31 July (statutory deadline) of the year following the relevant tax year.

 5. What penalties are provided for late submission of reports?

-TaxApp: There is a fixed fine for ‘late submission’ of the income tax return of EUR 100.
-Other penalties / fines for late tax-payment/s may also arise (if applicable).
+TaxApp: There is a fixed fine for the late submission of the income tax return of EUR 150.
+Other penalties / fines for late tax-payment/s may also apply.

 6. What tax obligations arise when receiving income into a Revolut account?
 How to properly declare such income?

-TaxApp: It depends on the type of income (i.e. interest, dividend, profits from trading in stocks, cryptos, etc).
-Different tax-implications arise depending on the type of income, as well as the recipient’s tax residency status.
+TaxApp: Revolut is treated just like any other bank.
+Different tax implications arise depending on the type of income, as well as the recipient’s tax residency status.
+We suggest obtaining tax expert advice.

 7. What tax obligations arise when working through freelance platforms such as Deel, Upwork, Freelancer, and others?

-TaxApp: If you are a freelancer (i.e. ‘self-employed’), then you must register to the Cyprus tax authorities as ‘a self-employed’ (i.e. instead of as ‘an employee’) and report such income accordingly.
+TaxApp: If you are a freelancer (i.e. ‘self-employed’) living and working in Cyprus, then you should register to the Cyprus tax authorities as ‘a self-employed’ (i.e. instead of as ‘an employee’) and report such income accordingly.
 VAT, VIES, Social Insurance, Gesy and other tax implications may also arise.
+We suggest obtaining tax expert advice.

 8. How to correctly declare income received through such freelance platforms?

-TaxApp: As stated above, ‘freelancers’ should register as self-employed and report such income accordingly.
-Reporting (and taxation of such income) depends on several factors and each case should be reviewed separately.
-Please contact us for more information.
-You may also check our article for more information: https://taxapp.cy/working-in-cyprus-what-you-need-to-know/.
+TaxApp: As stated above, freelancers should register as self-employed and report such income accordingly.
+Reporting (and taxation of such income) depend on several factors, and each case should be reviewed separately.
+You may also refer to our article for more information: https://taxapp.cy/working-in-cyprus-what-you-need-to-know/.
+We suggest obtaining tax expert advice.

 9. Are there taxation specifics for income received through international stock exchanges?

-TaxApp: Income from international stock exchanges (assuming ‘dividend-income’) should be declared (and should be subject to tax) in Cyprus if the taxpayer is Cyprus tax resident and ‘domiciled’.
-Cyprus tax resident ‘non-domiciled’ individuals, as well as non-Cyprus tax resident individuals are not taxed (in Cyprus) on dividend income.
-Proceeds from sale of stocks / securities are not taxable in Cyprus if traded (listed) on a recognised stock-exchange.
+TaxApp: Income from international stock exchanges (assuming ‘dividend-income’) should be declared (and should be subject to tax) in Cyprus if the taxpayer is a Cyprus tax resident and ‘domiciled’.
+Cyprus tax resident ‘non-domiciled’ individuals, as well as non-Cyprus tax resident individuals are not taxed (in Cyprus) on dividend income earned.
+Proceeds from sale of stocks / securities are not taxable in Cyprus.
 For non-listed shares, Cyprus tax implications may arise (more specifically ‘Capital Gains Tax’), if the company whose shares are disposed of directly / indirectly own Cyprus real estate property.
 You may check-out our article on the ‘non-dom certification’: https://taxapp.cy/other-services/non-dom-certificates/, as well as test our ‘non-dom’ questionnaire: https://taxapp.cy/domicile-test/

 10. How to calculate tax on a bank deposit in another country?
 Do I need to attach any documents to the declaration in this case?

 TaxApp: It depends on the individual’s tax residency and domicile status.
-Similar to dividends, ‘interest income’ should be declared if the taxpayer is Cyprus tax resident and domiciled.
-Cyprus tax resident ‘non-domiciled’ individuals, as well as non-Cyprus tax resident individuals are not taxed (in Cyprus) on interest income (unless such income is considered as ‘trading in nature’).
-Supporting documents may be requested (particularly in case of a tax-examination) but there is no ‘option to attach’ in the tax form.
-Finally, non-Cyprus tax implications may arise which the taxpayer should be aware of.
+Similar to dividends, interest income should be declared if the taxpayer is a Cyprus tax resident and domiciled.
+Cyprus tax resident ‘non-domiciled’ individuals, as well as non-Cyprus tax resident individuals are not taxed (in Cyprus) on interest income.
+Supporting documents may be requested (particularly in case of a tax examination) but there is no option to attach such documents to the tax return form.
+Finally, non-Cyprus tax implications may arise, of which the taxpayer should be aware of.

 11. Does the Cyprus tax office in principle request any documents confirming the income indicated in the tax return?